EBZebra/docs/edge/source/guide/configreference.md

 	:::xml
 	<ShortcutCreationEnabled value="1"/>

-## useDWforScanning
+## usedwforscanning
-Controls whether scanning is performed through [Enterprise Browser APIs](../api/barcode) or the DataWedge application.
-See [Remarks section](../guide/configreference?Remarks) for details. **Applies only to Android**.
+Controls whether to 'use DataWedge (DW) for scanning' or to go through [Enterprise Browser APIs](../api/barcode).
+See [Remarks section](../guide/configreference?Remarks) for details and notes about potential conflicts with DataWedge. **Applies only to Android**.

 **Possible Values**